Defense over Protocol Attacks

 Source: https://witnet.io/about

 The most frequent attacks aimed at PoW and PoS consensus mechanisms in blockchains have been thoroughly analysed in recent years, but how does a reputation system based blockchain defend against these attacks?
-In our blog in Medium you can find specific explanations, but in summary:
+In our blog in Mediumarrow-up-right you can find specific explanations, but in summary:

 • Sybil attacks: The reputation system works very well against this attack since it requires the sybils to work on the network to gain sufficient influence.
 In addition, a collateral fee is required when solving a data request, making the attack economically inviable.